 What is most concerning is the level of non-compliance by physicians who prescribe lethal substances with even the very minimal reporting requirements.

-In nearly one third of cases (28.93%) from 2017 and 2018 the physician failed to lodge a copy – as required by law - of the person’s written request.
-In 42.1% of cases the physician failed to lodge the mandatory written report from the consulting physician.
+In nearly one in four cases (24.7%) from 2017-2020 the physician failed to lodge a copy – as required by law - of the person’s written request.
+In nearly three out of ten cases (29.4%) the physician failed to lodge the mandatory written report from the consulting physician.

 But the Colorado Board of Health is relaxed about this massive rate of non-compliance: